Header Ads

 2. Myth: It’s Too Expensive for Small or Mid-Sized Offices

 Many believe that a large budget is required to apply biophilic design.
-In fact, many elements-like increasing natural light risk, recycled wood furniture, or selecting earth-toned paint-are effective and scalable.
-A knowledgeable design team, such as experienced commercial interior designers in Gurgaon, can help customize biophilic elements for any budget, which also makes it accessible to startups.
+In fact, many elements such as natural light risk, recycled wood furniture, or earth-toned paint are effective and scalable.
+A knowledgeable design team, such as an experienced commercial interior designer in Gurgaon, can help customize biophilic elements for any budget, which also makes it accessible to startups.

 3. Myth: Biophilic Offices Only Work in Open Floor Plans